NNPDF/nnpdf/doc/sphinx/source/get-started/nnpdfmodules.rst

 To facilitate the interaction between the NNPDF C++ and Python codebases, we have developed Python wrappers using the ``SWIG`` library.

-For instructions on how to run a legacy fit, see :ref:`nnfit-usage`
+For instructions on how to run a legacy fit, see :ref:`nnfit-usage`.